0

 Manufacturing

 The risk is downtime.
 If ERP, shared files, production systems or supplier access break, the business feels it immediately.
+Segment office and production networks where possible, protect production data and limit supplier remote access.

 Schools and education

 Schools have safeguarding, MIS data, filtering and monitoring, guest networks, BYOD and pupil data to manage.
-The DfE standards now make this more explicit.
+Among schools identifying a breach in 2025/26, phishing affected 90% of primary schools and 96% of secondary schools.

 Small businesses with 10 to 50 staff